d2l-ai/d2l-en/chapter_deep-learning-computation/deferred-init.md

 ## Deferred Initialization in Practice

 Now that we know how it works in theory, let's see when the initialization is actually triggered.
-In order to do so, we mock up an initializer which does nothing but report a debug message stating when it was invoked and with which paramers.
+In order to do so, we mock up an initializer which does nothing but report a debug message stating when it was invoked and with which parameters.

 ```{.python .input  n=22}
 class MyInit(init.Initializer):